Food safety

 In addition, the pasta salad must be properly contained in a covered container and kept away from direct sunlight.

-How cold does a salad bar have to be?
+How cold does a salad bar or refrigerator have to be to keep food safe?

 A salad bar must be consistently maintained at a cool temperature of 41°F (5°C) or below to maintain safety and freshness.
 Vegetables and fresh fruits are considered high-risk, hazardous foods and are very prone to contamination and spoilage.